Setting Up Invoice Formats

 Including the Billed To Entity in AP Batch Documents

-If a Billed to entity is included in an invoice and you would like it to appear in the AP batch files sent to your AP department, you must configure the invoice spreadsheet and invoice summary to include the Billed to entity.
+If a Billed to entity is included in an invoice and you would like it to appear in the AP batch files sent to your AP department, you'll need to configure the invoice spreadsheet and invoice summary to include the Billed to entity.

 Scroll down to the